savob/statopt-python/README.md

 # Credit

 Originally written in MATLAB by Jeremy Cosson-Martin and Jhoan Salinas for Ali Sheikholeslami's research group.
 Porting to Python was done by Savo Bajic as a project for Ali Sheikholeslami's wireline course, ECE1392, based on version 1.11 of StatEye in MATLAB.

+The Touchstone files used for examples were provided by Samtec as part of the IEEE 802.3ck 100 Gb/s per Lane Electrical Study Group.
+More information is available in the [Touchstone folder readme](/touchstone/readme.md).